Badgerati/Pode/docs/Getting-Started/LocalModules.md

 ## Importing

-When you have the modules downloaded, you can utilise them using the [`import`](../../Tutorials/ImportingModules) function.
+When the modules have been downloaded, you can utilise them using the `Import-PodeModule` function.